-- 36. EFSA (EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS), 2010) estimated dietary exposure to diferuloylmethane in children and adults using national consumption data with maximum permitted levels (MPLs) specified in Directive 94/36/EC (EC 1994) (tier 2 approach), and maximum reported use levels (tier 3 approach).
-Estimates of dietary exposure to diferuloylmethane obtained from these approaches are presented in Table 2. - 37.
-For adults (> 18 years old), the EFSA ANS Panel (2010) estimated the exposure based on the UK consumption survey as the UK population is considered to be one of the highest consumers of soft drinks in Europe and individual food consumption data (UK National Diet and Nutrition Survey (NDNS), 2000-2001) are available (Tennant D., 2007, 2006).
-For children (1-10 years old), the Panel estimated exposure based on dietary exposure assessments for children in Europe (EXPOCHI) project.
+37. The EFSA ANS panel (2010) estimated dietary exposure to diferuloylmethane in children and adults using national consumption data with maximum permitted levels (MPLs) specified in Directive 94/36/EC (EC 1994)

+(tier 2 approach), and maximum reported use levels (tier 3 approach).
+Estimates of dietary exposure to diferuloylmethane obtained from these approaches are presented in Table 2.

+38. For adults (> 18 years old), the EFSA ANS Panel (2010) estimated the exposure based on the UK consumption survey as the UK population is considered to be one of the highest consumers of soft drinks in Europe and individual food consumption data (UK National Diet and Nutrition Survey (NDNS), 2000-2001) are available (Tennant D., 2007, 2006).
+For children (1-10 years old), the Panel estimated exposure based on the Dietary Exposure Assessments for Children in Europe (EXPOCHI) project.
 The EXPOCHI project details individual food consumption data from eleven European countries (Belgium, France, the Netherlands, Spain, Italy, Finland, Sweden, Czech Republic, Cyprus, Greece and Germany).
 As the UK is not included in the EXPOCHI consortium, estimates for UK children (1.5 - 4.5 years old) were made by the Panel with the use of individual food consumption data (UK NDNS, 1992-1993) (Tennant D., 2007, 2006).